Slowly Changing Adversarial Bandit Algorithms are Efficient for Discounted MDPs: Abstract

 \section{Abstract}

-Reinforcement learning generalizes bandit problems with additional difficulties on longer planning horizon and unknown transition kernel.
-We show that, under some mild assumptions, \textbf{any} slowly changing adversarial bandit algorithm enjoys optimal regret in adversarial bandits can achieve optimal (in the dependency of $T$) expected regret in infinite-horizon discounted MDPs, without the presence of Bellman backups.
-The slowly changing property required by our generalization is mild, which is also marked by the online Markov decision process literature.
-We also examine the applicability of our reduction to a well-known adversarial bandit algorithm, EXP3.
+{Reinforcement learning generalizes multi-armed bandit problems with additional difficulties of a longer planning horizon and unknown transition kernel.
+We explore a black-box reduction from discounted infinite-horizon tabular reinforcement learning to multi-armed bandits, where, specifically, an {\it independent} bandit learner is placed in each state.
+We show that, under ergodicity and fast mixing assumptions, any {\it slowly changing} adversarial bandit algorithm achieving optimal regret in the adversarial bandit setting can also attain optimal expected regret in infinite-horizon discounted Markov decision processes, with respect to the number of rounds $T$.
+Furthermore, we examine our reduction using a specific instance of the exponential-weight algorithm. }